10 Best Carbs For Pregnancy

 Carbs provide the body with a source of energy.
 The pregnant body needs the power to support a happy and healthy pregnancy.
 While some carbohydrate foods are less than nutrient-dense, others contain essential vitamins, minerals, and dietary fiber to help expectant mothers meet nutrient needs throughout their pregnancy.

 Not all carb foods are created equally.
-Some foods are better carb choices for pregnant women, and some are best to limit.
-Better carb choices include berries, oatmeal, sweet potatoes, chickpeas, brown rice, lentils, quinoa, and more.
+If you think of breads, cereals, and other starchy foods when it comes to carbs, you aren’t alone.
+But, some foods are better carb choices for pregnant women, and some are best to limit.
+Better carb choices include nutrient-dense foods like berries, oatmeal, sweet potatoes, chickpeas, brown rice, lentils, quinoa, fruits and vegetables, and more.
 Let’s go over a roundup of some of the best carb choices for pregnant women and the healthy development of their growing babies.

 To better understand what choices these “better” carbs are for pregnancy, we should first start by talking about the types of carbs.
 Refined, processed carbs and ‘added sugar’ are generally quick to digest and can cause a more significant blood sugar spike.
 For example, table sugar, white bread, white rice, or sugary cereal.
-These are carbs to choose from less often during pregnancy.
+These are carbs to choose from less often during pregnancy and limit intake during pregnancy.

 On the other hand, carbs with a higher fiber-to-carb ratio and free from added sugar are choices to pick most of the time.
 These foods include fruits, whole grains, beans, lentils, and starchy vegetables.
-They provide more sustained energy for the body for more extended periods.
+They provide more sustained energy for the body for more extended periods and reduces the risk of blood sugar spiking.
 Plus, slower digestion means more balanced blood glucose levels.
 These are the best carbs for pregnancy.

-Let’s go over the eight best carbs for pregnancy without further adieu
+Let’s go over the ten best carbs for pregnancy without further adieu

 Berries